 - A scholarship holder must submit the thesis on or before the scholarship expiry date.
 Any extension to the submission date must be approved by the Dean, Griffith Graduate Research School in advance.

-- A scholarship holder is required to notify the University in writing if any conditions of the scholarship, or obligations as specified above cannot be met.
+- A scholarship holder is required to notify the University in writing as soon as possible if any conditions of the scholarship, or obligations as specified above cannot be met.

 The supervisor must provide the appropriate support to the HDR candidate for the duration of the scholarship.